 In my experience, people fall into one of two categories.
-It’s an incredibly important distinction because the professionals in the first category put in an enormous amount of effort and still fail miserably at building their network, while those in the second find their careers blossoming because of their business relationships.
+It’s an incredibly important distinction.
+The professionals in the first category put in an enormous amount of effort and still fail miserably at building their network.
+Those in the second find their careers blossoming because of their business relationships.

 The Transactional Networker

 The first type is the transactional networker.
 People that follow this philosophy see networking as a series of brief encounters.
 And the goal of each encounter is to get something from it.
 These are the people at networking events who pass out as many cards as possible and collect as many as they can.

 They are on the hunt for those that can use their products and services right away, or know someone who can.
 They’ll help other people out but only if they see it leading to mutual back-scratching.